Auscitte/auscitte.github.io/_posts/2021-04-20-Registry-Recovery.md

         return False
 {% endhighlight %}

-With this little adjustment in place, we can now write a python script that would parse the hive block by block while assembling the key/values hierarchy.
+With this little adjustment in place, we can now write a python script that would read the hive block by block while assembling the key/values hierarchy.
 The functionality is divided among three classes:  `BrokenRegistry`, `BrokenKey`, and `BrokenValue`.
 The main purpose of the latter two is to keep track of the parent/container for the corresponding key/value. `BrokenRegistry` is the class that attempts to load a corrupt registry; among its methods is `_load_broken()` that does the job.

 {% highlight python linenos %}
-# in class BrokenRegistry:
+class BrokenRegistry:
+#[...]
 def _load_broken(self, reg):
     for hb in reg._regf.hbins():
         for cl in hb.cells():